siemens/django-mantis-stix-importer/CONTRIBUTING.rst

 2. If the pull request adds functionality, the docs should be updated.
 Put your new functionality into a function with a docstring, and add the feature to the list in README.rst.
 3. The pull request should work for Python 2.7.

+.. _Django Mantis Cyber-Threat Intelligence Management Framework: https://github.com/siemens/django-mantis